axessim/amelet-hdf/docs/trunk/tutorials/near-field-with-nec/overview.rst

 We decide the Nec input file will be named "input.nec".

 An important thing to notice, CW Nec card defines a straight line wire with n segment.
-This concept doesn't exist in Amelet-HDF so we have to describe the wire by 7 1 segment straight lines.
+This concept does not exist in Amelet-HDF so we have to describe the wire by 7 1-segment straight lines.
 The voltage source card is also modified.
 The input.nec looks like :

 ::